 The preparation of the Group's consolidated financial statements in conformity with the U.S. GAAP requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities, disclosure of contingent liabilities at the balance sheet date and reported revenues and expenses during the reported periods in the consolidated financial statements and accompanying notes.
-Significant accounting estimates include, but are not limited to, the determination of the fair value of identifiable assets and liabilities acquired through business combinations, assessment for the impairment of long-lived assets, the valuation allowance of deferred tax assets, determination of the fair value of ordinary shares and preferred shares, and the valuation and recognition of share-based compensation.
+Significant accounting estimates include, but are not limited to, the determination of the fair value of identifiable assets and liabilities acquired through business combinations, assessment for the impairment of long-lived assets, the valuation allowance of deferred tax assets, estimate of standalone selling prices of each unit of accounting in multiple elements arrangements, determination of the fair value of ordinary shares and preferred shares, and the valuation and recognition of share-based compensation.